 I love you, Mom.
 See you later.

 I was in the bands Laughing Academy and Tin Brood in the early and mid 1980s with Joe Dean.
-Prior to Laughing Academy and Tin Brood, Joe and I had been in 3 recording and performing bands together in Santa Barbara: fX, a few Circles and Victor the Florist (I may be posting music from those bands at some point).
-After playing in bands together in Santa Barbara, we moved to Los Angeles in 1983 and formed Laughing Academy which morphed later into Tin Brood.
-We wrote a lot of material that never made it onto an album.
-We were good at writing, but bad at selling ourselves.
-A lot of our music was recorded live with a single microphone or once or twice off the mixing board at live gigs, but we did also record ourselves on a reel to reel 4-track on a few occasions.
+Prior to Laughing Academy and Tin Brood, Joe and I had been in 3 recording and performing bands together in Santa Barbara from 1980-1982: ƒX , A ƒew Circles and Victor the Florist (I may be posting music from those bands at some point).
+After playing in those bands together in Santa Barbara, Joe and I moved to Los Angeles at the end of 1982 and formed Laughing Academy which morphed later into Tin Brood.

-In 1984 my band Tin Brood was the opening band for the amazing Tones on Tail when they played at The Music Machine in Santa Monica, CA. I guess I was too shy at the time to introduce myself to the band, I was stupid that way.
+In 1984 my band Laughing Academy was one of the opening bands for Tones on Tail when they played at The Music Machine in Santa Monica, CA. I guess I was too shy at the time to introduce myself to the band, I was stupid that way.
 Fast forward to 2008 and the age of the internet, I became friends with Glenn Campling, the bass player for Tones on Tail.
 We were both just starting to use multi-track recording software on our computers, having started both of our musical careers in the analog age, though both being very computer literate using computers as graphic designers.
 For recording and mixing, Glenn was using Logic Pro and I was using Pro Tools.
 Somehow in 2009, on different continents, we managed to record this song together.

 I’ve decided to finally put some of my old music up on this website.
 I don’t know why I never have before.
 Hopefully someday I’ll have time to finish my newer recordings or to make new ones.
 Life got extremely complicated a few years ago and recording music had to take a backseat to my other work.